ThemeFuse/Unyson-Documentation/options/containers.rst

 There are only three types of containers:

 * ``box`` - WordPress metabox.
-* ``tab`` - one tab (Tabs from same array level will be collected and generated as multiple tabs).
+* ``tab`` - one tab (Tabs from the same array level will be collected and generated as multiple tabs).
 * ``group`` - group options into a wrapper div.

 These types are built into the framework and new types of container options can't be defined.
-The simplest container option array looks something like this and will generate an empty metabox without title:
+The simplest container option array Looks as in the below example and will generate an empty metabox without title:

 .. code-block:: php